Regularity of the Scattering Matrix for Nonlinear Helmholtz Eigenfunctions: Mapping properties of the linear Poisson operator

-It remains to discuss $u_3$.
-We claim that $u_3$ is an element of $\Y_+^{s+2, 1/2 - \epsilon; 1, k-2}$.
-We argue separately in the microlocal regions (i) near the characteristic variety $\Sigma$, and (ii) away from $\Sigma$.
-The mapping property \eqref{eq:var spaces modreg} shows that $u$ is in $\Y_+^{s+2, -1/2 -\epsilon; 1, k-1}$.
 In region (i), since $u_3$ is microsupported away from the radial sets, the small module $\mathcal{N}$ is elliptic there, so we can trade one order of small module regularity for a gain of one spatial order.
-In region (ii), we already have $u \in \Y_+^{s+2, +1/2 -\epsilon; 1, k-1}$ since $H - \lambda^2$ is elliptic there and we incur no loss in the spatial regularity from applying the resolvent in this region.
+In region (ii), we already have $u \in \Y_+^{s+2, +1/2 -\delta; 1, k-1}$ since $H - \lambda^2$ is elliptic there and we incur no loss in the spatial regularity from applying the resolvent in this region.

 Now using the $\mathcal{M}_+$ module regularity, and replacing the differential order with zero, we see that

 that is,